aquavitae/norman/doc/source/validate.rst

     :param func:     A callable which returns `True` if the value passes.
     :param default:  The value to return if *func* returns `False`.
-If this is omitted, an exception is raised.
+If this is omitted, a `ValidationError` is raised.

 .. function:: istype(t[, t2[, t3[, ...]]])

-    Return a `Field` validator which raises an exception on an invalid type.
+    Return a validator which raises a `ValidationError` on an invalid type.

     :param t: The expected type, or types.